surister/blog/content/blog/ingesting-parquet-cratedb.md

 Results are way better than expected; almost half the time while maintaining a similar memory footprint, running 3 or 12 workers doesn't change much.
 We also almost double the throughput, from [9k]{.h} to [18k]{.h} rows/s

+It makes sense since most of the work is I/O and the GIL is typically released on these operations, so the more threads we have waiting while sending bytes, the better.

 While running this, I thought why not pass every batch to a different thread, it will theoretically use more memory, since batches will live longer in the pool as they’re waiting to get executed.

-We’re going to ignore row groups for a second.
+We're going to ignore row groups for a second.

 ::Editor{lang="python" header_text="load_parquet5.py" show_header=true}
 <pre>from concurrent.futures import ThreadPoolExecutor